cgie/dotfiles-1/docs/chef_solo_notes.md

 Cookbook can have:

-- `metadata.rb` - the file, which contain all information about cookbook (name, dependencies).
+- `metadata.rb` - the file, which contains all information about cookbook (name, dependencies).

 ```ruby
 name              "nginx"